 Even Nairobi’s posh Karen End suffered trauma.
 The Kiambu county side lost its tail, now called Karendi, marking the invisible line between wealth and… somewhere else.

-In Kiambu, cricket marches were played by the settlers at the only communal grounds because the locals preferred elbowing over bug sounds.
+In Kiambu, cricket matches were played by the settlers at the only communal grounds because the locals preferred elbowing over bug sounds.
 It is now known as Kirigiti Stadium.
 Mount Kenya’s Kamba name, Kiinya, was misheard as “Kenya” by Europeans—pronounced like trying to whistle through a mouthful of ugali.
-The Maasai, masters of word trimming, lived in Enaiwurwur (“ the windy place” ) but the kikuyu locals could not pronounce it well and it became Nyahururu county and Ilmur the area of (“donkey droppings”) became Limuru—Instagrammable dung.

 Sometimes names embarrass.
 Pandya Pier in Kisumu port was a comedy of errors: locals whispered pand pieri (“hide your anus”).
 A primary school, a catholic dispensary, and, a secondary school all bore it.
 Early 2026 brought salvation: Now it’s St Mary’s Nyalenda School.
-Students’ backs now straighten; dignity restored.
+Students’ backs now straighten; dignity is restored.